Covid-19 hits remittances to Vietnam

 The incomes of overseas Vietnamese living in the US has been badly affected, limiting transfer of money to their families.

-The World Bank estimates that in 2021 remittances to low and medium income countries will recover and rise by 5.6 percent to US$470 billion.
-But the outlook remains as uncertain as the impact of COVID-19 on the outlook for global growth.
+The World Bank estimates that in 2021 remittances to low and medium income countries will recover and rise by 5.6 percent to $470 billion.
+But the outlook remains as uncertain as the impact of Covid-19 on the outlook for global growth.

 Vietnamese experts too believe that remittances to the country will depend on how countries around the world combat the pandemic.